ImSamyakXD/LOGr/README.md

 # LOGr

+## 🚀 Logr – Smart Attendance Tracker

+> Just log it.
+Stay on track.

-Logr – Smart Attendance Tracking Made Simple  Logr is a sleek and efficient attendance tracker designed to simplify the way you manage presence and records.
-Logr – Just log it.
-Stay on track. 🚀
+Logr is a modern, minimal, and efficient attendance tracking web application designed to simplify how you manage and monitor attendance.
+Built with a clean UI and smooth user experience, Logr helps students, teachers, and organizations stay organized effortlessly.

+---

+## ✨ Features

+- ✅ Quick & easy attendance marking
+- 📊 Clean dashboard with insights
+- ⏱️ Real-time tracking
+- 🗂️ Organized data management
+- 🌐 Accessible anytime, anywhere
+- 🎯 Minimal & user-friendly interface

+---